 The earliest known recipe for macaroni & cheese dates back to 14th century England.

-17. Pineapples were such a status symbol in 18th century England that you could rent one for the evening to take to a party.
+17. Pineapples were such a status symbol and costly in the 18th century England that you could rent one for the evening to take to a party.

 18. The Scottish army tried to take advantage of the Black Plague in England through an invasion, but caught it themselves and brought it back to Scotland, killing half of the native population.